 The excitement is palpable as the first two SARS-CoV-2 vaccine candidates enter the homestretch for Food and Drug Administration licensure.

 As approval grows nearer, a vocal minority has stated they will refuse any vaccine that shortcut the regular testing process.
-Given that it usually takes a decade to develop, test and license a vaccine, it’s important to understand how the process is being accelerated.
+Given that it usually takes a decade to develop, test and license a vaccine, it’s important to understand how the process

 Firstly, the vaccine companies are not starting from scratch.
 Although considered “new,” these technologies have been studied for at least a decade as vaccines and cancer therapies.
 So far, they’ve been found safe.